 Businesses have responsibilities to respect children’s rights and prevent and remedy violations of their rights in relation to the environment, and States have the obligation to ensure that businesses, including state-owned enterprises, meet those responsibilities.

 Business activity is the source of significant environmental damage that contributes to child rights violations.
 They include production, use, release and disposal of hazardous and toxic substances, extraction of non-renewable resources, industrial air and water pollution, unsustainable agriculture and fishing practices, and many other activities that adversely affect the environment.
-However, businesses can contribute greatly to the improvement of environmental conditions and work towards strong sustainability.
+However, businesses can contribute greatly to the improvement of environmental conditions and sustainable development.
 The business sector therefore should play a key role in addressing environmental harm that interferes with the enjoyment of children’s rights.

 States have obligations to provide a framework to ensure that businesses respect the rights of the child, through effective legislation, regulation and enforcement, as well as policy, remedial, monitoring, coordination, collaboration and awareness-raising measures.
-States should require businesses to undertake child-rights due diligence and identify, prevent and mitigate their impact on the environment and children’s rights including across their business relationships and within global operations.
-A stricter process of due diligence is required where there is a high risk that certain groups of children such as those working in hazardous conditions are exposed to environmental risks through business activities across supply chains.
-Immediate steps should be taken in the event that children are identified as victims of environmental impacts to prevent further harm to their health and development, and to repair damage done in a timely manner.
+States should require businesses to undertake child-rights due diligence and identify, prevent and mitigate their impact on the environment and children’s rights including across their business relationships and within global and transnational operations.
+A stricter process of due diligence is required where there is a risk that certain groups of children such as those working in hazardous conditions are exposed to environmental risks through business activities across supply chains.
+Immediate steps should be taken in the event that children are identified as victims of environmental impacts to prevent further harm to their health and development, and to repair damage done in a timely and effective manner.

+[XX.]
+States have the obligation to take the necessary measures to ensure that child rights defenders are not penalized, persecuted or harassed by business or other private actors for seeking to protect their right to a clean, healthy and sustainable environment.

-The Committee recommends the development by businesses, in partnership with stakeholders including children, of methodologies that integrate children’s rights and environmental impact in their operation.
+The Committee recommends the development by businesses, in partnership with stakeholders including children, of methodologies that integrate children’s rights and assessment of environmental impact in their operations.
 Marketing standards should ensure that business policies such as “green-washing” and “green-sheening” do not mislead consumers, particularly children, into believing that businesses are preventing or mitigating environmental harms when this is not the truth.

 G. International cooperation

 States have obligations to take actions, separately and jointly through international cooperation, to respect, promote and fulfil children’s rights.
 Article 4 of the Convention emphasizes that implementation of the Convention is a cooperative exercise for the States of the world, and the full realization of children’s rights under the Convention is in part contingent on how States interact.
-Climate change clearly represents an archetypal example of a global threat to children’s rights that requires States to work together, calling for “the widest possible cooperation by all countries and their participation in an effective and appropriate international response”.
+Climate change clearly represents an [archetypal][urgent] example of a global threat to children’s rights that requires States to work together, calling for “the widest possible cooperation by all countries and their participation in an effective and appropriate international response”.
 The obligations of international cooperation of each State depends in part on its situation.
 In the climate context, such responsibilities are appropriately tailored to take account of the historical emissions of greenhouse gas and respective capabilities and challenges of States, while requiring technical and financial assistance from high-income States to developing States, consistent with article 4 of the Convention.